 - Get the Steam ID from that group.
 From your group, click "Edit Group Profile" and find the "ID" at the top of that page (ex: 2667495)

-- In the Steamworks admin for your game, under the "Workshop" tab, enter that ID into the field marked "Visible to Steam Group with ID".
+- In the Steamworks admin for your game, under the "Workshop" tab, click "General", then set the Visibility State to "Developers & Testers".
+You will be prompted to enter that ID.
 Publish your changes.

 For technical details on implementing Steam Workshop with your title, please see the Steam Workshop Implementation Guide